Are you a tourism professional seeking great gastronomic experiences for your clients?

 Introduction to Greek Wine

 Greek wine is a tapestry woven from thousands of years of tradition, sun-drenched landscapes, and a dazzling array of indigenous grape varieties.
-From the windswept vineyards of the Aegean Islands to the rugged hills of Northern Greece, the country’s wine regions produce everything from crisp, mineral-driven whites to full-bodied reds bursting with character.
-Greece’s winemaking roots stretch back to ancient times, and today, the country is celebrated for its ability to blend traditional wine production techniques with modern innovation.
+From the windswept vineyards of the Aegean Islands to the rugged hills of Northern Greece, the country’s wine regions produce a range of wines from crisp, mineral-driven whites to full-bodied reds bursting with character.
+Greece’s winemaking roots stretch back to ancient times, and today the country is celebrated for blending traditional wine production techniques with modern innovation.
 Whether you’re savouring a glass of Assyrtiko by the sea or exploring the bold reds of Xinomavro, Greek wine offers a taste of the country’s rich history and vibrant culture.
-With so many unique grape varieties and styles to discover, Greece is a true paradise for wine lovers seeking both the timeless and the new.
+With numerous unique grape varieties and styles to discover, Greece is a true paradise for wine lovers seeking both timeless and new experiences.

 History of Wine Production

 The story of Greek wine is as old as the country itself.
 Evidence of wine production in Greece dates back to ancient times, with archaeological finds from the Minoan and Mycenaean civilisations revealing the deep roots of viticulture in the region.
-For the ancient Greeks, wine was more than just a drink—it was a cornerstone of daily life, celebrated in myth and ritual, and personified by Dionysus, the god of wine.
+For the ancient Greeks, wine was more than just a drink—it was a cornerstone of daily life, celebrated in myth and ritual, and personified by Dionysus, the god of wine and fertility.
 Over the centuries, Greek wine production has evolved, shaped by the introduction of new grape varieties and the ingenuity of generations of winemakers.
 Today, Greece’s wineries continue this proud tradition, producing wines that honour their storied past while embracing the possibilities of the present.
 The result is a vibrant wine culture that stands as a testament to Greece’s enduring love affair with the grape.
+Greek wine tours allow visitors to explore this living history first-hand.

 Macedonia: Bold Reds from the North

 Northern Greece feels like the heartland of red wine, with vineyard landscapes stretching across the region.
 In Macedonia, vineyards are planted at higher elevations, which contribute to the unique character and complexity of the wines.
-The rolling hills of Macedonia are home to one of Greece’s most reknowned— Xinomavro.
+The rolling hills of Macedonia are home to one of Greece’s most renowned grapes — Xinomavro.
 Here, limestone-rich clay soils play a crucial role in shaping the structure and ageing potential of the wines produced.
 Xinomavro is known for its high acidity, which gives the wines freshness, structure, and excellent ageing potential.
 The wines produced in this region offer a diverse range of flavours and styles for wine lovers to explore.
+For wineries of Macedonia to visit, click here.

 Naoussa: The Classic

 Naoussa is the region that really defines Xinomavro.
 The name means “acid black,” and it fits perfectly.
 These wines can be pale in colour but are full of structure, tannin, and attitude.
-They start with earthy, tomato, olive, and black currant notes and, over time, turn into something hauntingly complex — think truffle, spice, and dried herbs.
+They begin with earthy, tomato, olive, and black currant notes and, over time, evolve into something hauntingly complex — think truffle, spice, and dried herbs.
+For wineries of Naoussa to visit, click here

 Amyntaio: Lighter and Livelier

-And beyond Xinomavro country, you’ll find regions like Goumenissa, Drama, and Kavala producing a range of wines, from supple Syrahs to crisp Sauvignon Blancs.
+And beyond Xinomavro country, regions like Goumenissa, Drama, and Kavala produce a range of wines, from supple Syrahs to crisp Sauvignon Blancs.
 In these areas, other grapes are often blended with native varieties, showcasing the region’s diversity and blending practices.
 Macedonia is big, bold, and varied — just like its wines.
+Greek wine tours in this region offer a chance to taste both tradition and innovation.

 Epirus: Crisp, Mountain-Cooled Whites